 The Yeast Cell is situated in the Tapping Hall.
-The exhibition brings you right in close to the fascinating world of micro-organisms, while the enormous clock takes you back in time and tells the history of the Tapping Hall.
+The exhibition brings you into the core of the fascinating world of micro-organisms, while the enormous clock takes you back in time and tells you the history of the Tapping Hall.

 How can the micro-organisms found in yeast help us humans to make food, medicine and much more?
 The Yeast Cell exhibition teaches children and adults about this fascinating micro-world.
-Whether you look at bread making, beer brewing or the fuels of the future, yeast cells play an important role.
+Whether it is about bread making, beer brewing or the fuels of the future, yeast cells play an important role.

-In the Yeast Cell exhibition, you can find out more about the roles that yeast and yeast cells play in our daily lives, you can cultivate a colony of mega yeast cells or you can take a break in the lounge area.
+In the Yeast Cell exhibition, you can discover more about the roles that yeast and yeast cells play in our daily lives, you can cultivate a colony of mega yeast cells or you can take a break in the lounge area.

 The Yeast Cell is supported by the Carlsberg Foundation.

-Outside the Yeast Cell hangs the mechanical Tapping Hall clock.
-Through fascinating mechanical solutions, the clock describes the history of the production that took place in the former tapping hall.
+Outside the Yeast Cell you will find the mechanical Tapping Hall clock.
+Through fascinating mechanical solutions, the clock describes the history of the production which took place in the former Tapping Hall.

 The Tapping Hall clock is supported by the Tuborg Foundation.